2nd Canadian Division during World War II: Battles for the Rhine (November 1944–March 1945)

-Operation Veritable was designed to bring the 21st Army Group to the west bank of the Rhine River, the last natural obstacle before entering Germany.
+Operation Veritable was designed to bring the 21st Army Group to the west bank of the Rhine River, the principal natural obstacle before the Allied advance into central Germany.
 Initially scheduled for December 1944, the operation was delayed until February by the German Ardennes Offensive.
-Plans were developed to breach three successive defensive lines: the outpost screen; a formidable section of the Siegfried Line running through the Hochwald Forest; and finally the Hochwald Layback covering the approach to the ultimate objective of Xanten.
-The first phase began on 8 February 1945, with the 2nd Division's advance following up one of the largest artillery barrages seen on the Western Front.
-The Germans had prepared significant defences in depth, both within the outpost screen and the Siegfried Line itself, and to add to the Canadians' difficulties, constant rain and cold weather obscured the battlefield.
-However, by the end of the first day, the 2nd Division had captured their objectives—the fortified towns of Wyler and Den Heuvel.
-On 11 February, the division moved southeast to assist British XXX Corps in their assault on Moyland Wood.
+Plans were developed to breach three successive defensive systems: the outpost screen; the Siegfried Line around the Reichswald; and the Hochwald Layback covering the approach to the ultimate objective of Xanten.
+The first phase began on 8 February 1945 behind an exceptionally large artillery barrage.
+The 2nd Division's 5th Brigade captured Den Heuvel and Wyler that day, opening the Nijmegen–Cleve road.
+The remainder of the division initially screened the wider corps front; its 4th Brigade re-entered the battle on 19 February along the Goch–Calcar road.

-The operational plan's second phase called for the 2nd and 3rd Divisions to take the Hochwald Forest.
-Following its capture, the 4th Canadian Armoured would sweep through the Hochwald Gap towards Wesel, followed by the 2nd Division "leap-frogging" towards Xanten.
-Operation Blockbuster was scheduled for 27 February, but despite initial gains, stubborn German resistance prolonged the battle for six days.
-It was not until 3 March that the forest was cleared—during the intense close-quarter fighting, Major Frederick Tilston of the Essex Scottish Regiment won a Victoria Cross.
+The next offensive called for the 2nd and 3rd Canadian Divisions to take the Hochwald and Balberger Wald.
+Following their capture, the 4th Canadian Armoured Division would sweep through the Hochwald Gap towards Wesel, followed by the 2nd Division advancing towards Xanten.
+Operation Blockbuster began on 26 February; despite initial gains, stubborn German resistance prolonged the battle.
+On 1 March, during intense close-quarter fighting in the northern Hochwald, Major Frederick Tilston of the Essex Scottish Regiment won the Victoria Cross.
+The division completed the occupation of the Hochwald on 4 March.

-Operation Blockbuster's final phase was the attack on Xanten itself, which lasted from 8 to 10 March.
-This fell primarily to the 2nd Division and 2nd Canadian Armoured Brigade, although the 43rd (Wessex) Infantry Division was temporarily assigned to Simonds's II Canadian Corps for the assault.
-Despite an elaborate preceding artillery barrage, dogged German resistance caused the battle to degenerate into one of attrition.
-Because effective air-support was prevented by fog and movement was hindered by German mortar barrages, the British and Canadians suffered heavy casualties.
-However, by 10 March, the 2nd Division's 5th Brigade had linked up with elements of the 52nd (Lowland) Infantry Division, bringing the offensive to a close.
-Total Canadian casualties during Veritable and Blockbuster were 5,304 killed or wounded.
+Operation Blockbuster's final phase was the attack on Xanten and the remaining German bridgehead, which lasted from 8 to 10 March.
+This fell primarily to the 2nd Division, supported by the 2nd Canadian Armoured Brigade, while the 43rd (Wessex) Infantry Division was temporarily placed under Simonds's II Canadian Corps.
+Despite a preceding artillery concentration, dogged German resistance caused an attritional battle in which the British and Canadians suffered heavy casualties.
+By 10 March, elements of the 2nd Division had linked up with the 52nd (Lowland) Infantry Division, bringing the offensive to a close.
+Canadian casualties during Veritable and Blockbuster totalled 5,304.